openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

    Required attributes:
    - `direction` - (`higher-better` or `higher-worse`) a string parameter defining whether metric value should be increased in accuracy-aware algorithms.
    - `type` - a string representation of metric type.
-For example, 'accuracy' or 'mean_iou'.
+For example, "accuracy" or "mean_iou".

 Below is an example of the accuracy top-1 metric implementation with POT API:
 ```python